 A day in the life of Giovanni Granati, an Italian falconer and wild animal trainer who lives in the unspoiled countryside of Abruzzo, alongside his hawks, eagles, wolves and other incredible creatures.

 FAMILY LIFE.
 Biggi and Alfred used to be a couple, but life’s tough if you don’t have gainful employment and so they are still living together on a run-down farm in Saxony-Anhalt.
 Biggi’s daughters Denise (17) and Saskia (14) are trying to make their way in life but are hindered, both by the emotional roller-coaster […]

 «The Dragons» is a documentary film (built on a succession of portraits and self- portraits) about the daily life of young autist pupils in their classroom.
 A microphone and a camera have been given to the six kids of the classroom in a total freedom and experimentation spirit.
 Each in turns (with handheld cameras), the […]

-Ludmylla, Victor and Ângelo are three siblings with different gender identities.
+Ludmylla, Victor and Ângelo are three siblings with different gender identities and sexual orientations.
 Born and raised in one of São Paulo’s favelas, they bring us into their world during the city’s LGBT Pride Month.
 Every year, São Paulo hosts one of the world’s largest Pride Parades to celebrate Brazil’s LGBT community.
-But homophobia and transphobia are still […]
+But homophobia and […]

 ELSEWHERE.
 The film portrays eight men who are serving long prison sentences and attempts to show a differentiated image of the inmates.
 Centered on full frontal views and direct eye contact with the camera, the men talk about their lives in physical and visual isolation.
 Animations, conceived of by the inmates themselves, form a second […]